 It is important to know that ALL monitoring is prohibited under RICA (including the intentional interception or the authorisation of the interception of any communications whilst it is in the course of transmission) UNLESS the monitoring falls within one of the several exceptions allowed by the Act.

-Three of the exceptions which are very important in the context of the employment relationship are where interception is permitted:
+Three of the exceptions which are very important in the context of the employment relationship are where the interception is permitted:

-- By a person if that person is a party to the communication
+- By a person, if that person is a party to the communication.

-- With the prior written consent of a party to the communication (section 5)
+- With the prior written consent of a party to the communication (section 5).

 - When the interception occurs in connection with carrying on of business (the so-called “business exception”), where written consent is not necessarily required and where ‘express’ (can be verbal) or implied consent suffices (section 6).

-In order not to run foul of the law, employers are going to have to monitor in a legally compliant manner as well as ensure that their implementation roll-out reflects the employer’s style of management and culture.
+In order not to run afoul of the law, employers are going to have to monitor in a legally compliant manner as well as ensure that their implementation roll-out reflects the employer’s style of management and culture.

-- Integrate policy and guidelines with other Information Security initiatives
+- Integrate policy and guidelines with other Information Security initiatives.

-- Appoint your “system controller” / authorise someone else to be the system controller and ensure that he is familiar with his obligations under RICA in the correct manner
+- Appoint your “system controller” – authorise someone else to be the system controller and ensure that he is familiar with his obligations under RICA in the correct manner.